Meeshbhoombah/tinystream/README.md

 # tinystream
-A Micropayments Channel built in Solidity
+A Micropayments client built for the Ethereum blockchain:
+- Accessible via the terminal
+- Use any wallet, simply import your seed/run the client: `./tinystream [your seed]`
+- Options to send or recieve Ether